Caxxxxie/QMLHEP/README.md

 Tasks are according to the requirement of the pretest for QMLHEP Project of Google Summer of Code

 ## Project Structure
-.
-├── gnn_training_history.png       # Placeholder for training history visualization (if applicable) ├── qg_gnn_model.pt                # Pre-trained model file (if applicable)
-├── QIS_EXAM_200Events.npz         # Dataset used for training and testing

 ├── task1.ipynb                  # Notebook for Task 1
 ├── task2.ipynb                  # Notebook for Task 2
 ├── task3.ipynb                  # Notebook for Task 3
 ├── task4.ipynb                  # Notebook for Task 4
+├── task5.ipynb                  # Notebook for Task 5
+├── task6.ipynb                  # Notebook for Task 6
+├── task7.ipynb                  # Notebook for Task 7
+├── task8.ipynb                  # Notebook for Task 8
+├── task9.ipynb                  # Notebook for Task 9
+├── task10.ipynb                 # Notebook for Task 10